envite-consulting/camunda-carbon-reductor/README.md

 # ✨Features

-The Carbon Reductor Connector consists on the one hand of an element-template that can be used in the process model that connects to the connector function on the other hand.
-The Carbon Reductor Connector allows you to optimize for lower carbon emissions by moving your process execution into a timeframe with the least amount of carbon possible.
+The Carbon Reductor Connector consists of an element-template that can be used in the process model that connects to the connector function.
+The Carbon Reductor Connector allows you to optimize for lower carbon emissions by moving your process execution into a timeframe with the least amount of carbon possible while still fulfilling SLAs.

 The Carbon Reductor Connector defines the following inputs: